This Is What It Feels Like to Have Cancer at 20 Years Old

 I’m not sure what I’ve done to earn the epithet “brave”, and it makes me feel uncomfortable.
 I never have been – and probably never will be – brave.
 I was shit-scared.
 Absolutely fucking terrified.
 I just did what I’d imagine most in a similar condition would have done: hung on to hope.

 I guess, for me, the best way to deal with it – to keep these questions from constantly plaguing me – is to write about them.
-It’s much easier to express my feelings on the page than with my voice, and working through them in articles like this – letters to myself, as well as to you – I’m able to put things in perspective.
+It’s much easier to express my feelings on the page than with my voice, and working through them in articles like this – letters to myself, essentially – I’m able to put things in perspective.

 But I’m still scared.
 Because really, what else can be done but wait to see how things turn out?
 All I know is that I’m grateful to be alive.